top of page

 Start by matching your withdrawals to your actual cash flow.
 Use the income from your core holdings first.
 Then use the income boosters if you need a little extra.
 Keep principal withdrawals as a last resort for large or unexpected expenses.

-You can also run your numbers through DividendGPT to see how long your income may last.
+Some retirees use dividends only.
+Others take a small, steady withdrawal on top of the income.
+There’s no single right answer.
+If you want help comparing the options, you can run your numbers through DividendGPT to see how long your income may last.
 It is our simple, AI-powered calculator built to help retirees see their income picture clearly.

 Build the Retirement Dividend Portfolio That Fits Your Life